PhilTheGM/DeathwatchAndAscension/characterCreation/specialities/Inquisition.md

     * Tools
     * Cybernetics
 * Once per game you may count as having any 1 skill or talent for the sake of a single test.
-* You may spend a fate point to automatically succeed an interrogation test with a number of degrees of success equal to his Willpower Bonus.
+* You may spend a fate point to automatically succeed an interrogation test with a number of degrees of success equal to your willpower bonus.
 At the GM's discretion this may be used to interrogate characters that would not normally be allowed to be interrogated.

 Characteristics:
 |      |  +5  |  +10 |  +15 |  +20 |